organseater/organseater/README.md

    invalidates a persons pronouns / gender / identity pedophile, sexualizes minors, jokes about rape, etc.

-   supports, participates, tolerates, or justify any of the above.
+   supports, participates, tolerates, or justify any of the above